sachdevakunal/sachdevakunal.github.io/_projects/iNS_part1.md

 ---
-title: "Development and Application of an Incompressible Navier-Stokes Solver"
+title: "Development and Validation of an Incompressible Navier-Stokes Solver – Part 1"
 date: 2024-02-12
 excerpt: "Building a solver to simulate flow over a square geometry using the Incompressible Navier-Stokes equations."
 description: "Implemented a CFD solver for incompressible flows and validated results for flow over a square obstacle."